carolg/cg-vagrant-ansible-galaxy/README.md

 # cg-vagrant-ansible-galaxy
-Build a Galxy in a VM using Vagrant and ansible-galaxy
+Build a Galaxy in a VM using Vagrant and ansible-galaxy Roles